raidlman/1d-pong/README.md

 The wiring is pretty simple.

-All electronics are power via the same 5V power supply.
+All electronics are powered via the same 5V power supply.
 Make sure to use a supply that can deliver 2A.

 There are three push buttons that pull the pin to high when beeing pressed.